gloairc/hooks-drum-machine/README.md

 We finally found the reason why - using Nav.Link from react-bootstap, which was different from Link to in react-router-dom.

 3. Node Module Bug
-- had to replace some lines in react-cache node module (see below)
+- ~~had to replace some lines in react-cache node module (see below)~~
-- currently unable to deploy to Heroku (need to replace that node module, but unable to do so for now)
+- ~~currently unable to deploy to Heroku (need to replace that node module, but unable to do so for now)~~
+- Installing the `react-cache`package via `npm install` command has issues and prevents the app from running correctly locally.
+Resolved this by copying the files from the repo stated below (also see instructions).
+- Previously unable to deploy on Heroku due to an issue with the node module, `react-cache`.
+- This has been fixed as of 22/02/21.
+The following files were used from (this repo)[https://github.com/jaredpalmer/the-platform/tree/c1d20b31a49ab5df01f21448e2e6129ffd51a57e/example/vendor/react-cache]:
+  i. react-cache.development.js
+  ii. react-cache.production.min.js

 ### Future Addition Features
 - [ ] Add/ Upload/ Remove instruments & soundtracks, even your own!